 The Vespa (which means “wasp” in Italian) was the result of Enrico Piaggio’s determination to create a low cost product for the masses.
-As the war drew to a close, Enrico studied every possible solution to get production in his plants going again — starting from Biella, where a motor scooter was produced, based on a small motorcycle made for parachutists.
+As the end of the war drew near, Enrico studied every solution possible to relaunch production in his plants, beginning with the one in Biella, where a “motor scooter” was created on the model of the small motorcycles for parachutists.

 The prototype, known as MP5, was nicknamed “Paperino” (the Italian name for Donald Duck) due to its strange shape, but Enrico Piaggio did not like it, and he asked Corradino D’Ascanio to redesign it.
-The aeronautical designer did not like motorcycles.
-He found them uncomfortable and bulky, with wheels that were difficult to change after a puncture.
-Worse still, the drive chain made them dirty.
-However, his aeronautical experience found the answer to every problem.
+The aeronautical designer was not a fan of motorcycles, which he considered to be uncomfortable and bulky vehicles with tyres that were too difficult to change in the event of a puncture and dirty, especially due to the drive chain.
+The engineer found the solution to every problem by drawing on his aeronautical experience.
 To eliminate the chain he imagined a vehicle with a stress-bearing body and direct mesh; to make it easier to ride, he put the gear lever on the handlebar; to make tyre changing easier he designed not a fork, but a supporting arm similar to an aircraft carriage.
-Finally, he designed a body that would protect the driver so that he would not get dirty or dishevelled.
+Last but not least, he designed a body that would protect the driver, to keep him from getting dirty or dishevelled.
 Decades before the spread of ergonomic studies, the riding position of the Vespa was designed to let the rider sit comfortably and safely, not balanced dangerously as on a high-wheel motorcycle.

 Corradino D’Ascanio’s drawings had nothing to do with the Paperino: his design was absolutely original and revolutionary compared to all the other existing means of two-wheeled transport.
 With the help of Mario D’Este, his trusted designer, it would only take Corradino D’Ascanio a few days to fine tune his idea and prepare the first Vespa project, manufactured in Pontedera in April of 1946.
 Enrico Piaggio himself named the scooter.
 Standing in front of the MP6 prototype, with its wide central part where the rider sit and the “narrow” waist, he exclaimed: “It looks like a wasp!”
 And so the Vespa was born.